Northleigh is committed to serving our community. We recognise the multi-cultural, multi faith and ever-changing nature of the United Kingdom.

 The government set out its definition of British Values in the 2011 Prevent Strategy.

 Democracy is embedded at Northleigh CE Primary School.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.
-We empower our pupils by giving them opportunities to make choices about the things that they believe to be important.
-We have a conscious focus on pupil voice and value the input of our pupils by listending and responding to that voice, demonstrating that we support democracy and liberty.
+We empower our pupils by giving them opportunities to be 'change makers' about the things that they believe to be important.
+We have a conscious focus on pupil voice and value the input of our pupils by listening and responding to that voice, demonstrating that we support democracy and liberty.

 The children also learn about how voting and the making of new laws happens in the Houses of Parliament and Democracy is modelled by each teacher, ensuring each child has an equal right to be heard and listened to.